 Take a deep breath – it sounds simple but it can really calm your nerves.

 Mindfulness – this meditation-based approach can help you to stay calm and focus on the present, rather than worry about the future.
-Mobile apps such as Headspace can be downloaded to your phone or tablet and act as a good introduction.
+To introduce yourself to mindfulness, mobile apps such as Headspace can be downloaded to your phone or tablet, and require a subscription.
+There are also very similar free apps, such as Smiling Mind and Healthy Minds Program.
 They can provide you with daily meditation programs that take around 10 minutes to complete and focus on a wide range of different topics.

 Have a laugh – everybody has something that always makes them laugh, so take your favourite comedies with you or ask your friends for their recommendations.